 Your goal shouldn’t be to fill the stomach.
 Dogs don’t have any business eating doughy bagels.
 Instead, freeze your leftovers and save them for another day.

 Provide meat-based foods instead of bread based fillers.
 Buy top quality dog food and make sure the number one ingredient is an animal-based protein.

 Have healthy treats handy so you can reward them for not begging.
 Good behavior deserves doggy-formulated treats instead of a fattening bagel.

 Fill your dog’s eager stomach while providing valuable vitamins and nutrients.
 Bagels cannot serve this precious pet purpose.

 Conclusion on Bagels

-You shouldn’t give your dog any bagels.
-They’re not healthy and there’s no valid reason to feed it.
+Do not give your dog any bagels.
+They’re not healthy and there is no valid reason to feed it.
 This goes for the plain bagel variety, but also those with seasonings or other toppings.
-At the very least, it can turn into a bad habit.
 Give your pet dog a more appropriate treat rather than a doughy high-calorie filler.
-More bagels for you.
+More bagels for you!